 |In their own words||“An international confederation of 17 organizations networked together in 92 countries, as part of a global movement for change, to build a future free from the injustice of poverty.”|

 - In addition to Oxfam International, affiliates involved in politicized advocacy on the Arab-Israeli conflict include Oxfam Novib (Netherlands) and Oxfam Great Britain.
 Oxfam Novib has “taken the lead in campaigning on Palestinian issues” within the Oxfam International network.
-In contrast, for Oxfam USA, these issues are less central.
+In contrast, these issues are less central to Oxfam USA.

 - Oxfam consistently paints a highly misleading picture of the Arab-Israeli conflict, departing from its humanitarian mission focused on poverty.
 Most Oxfam statements erase all complexity and blame Israel exclusively for the situation, and these distortions and their impacts contribute significantly to the conflict.